PrEP (Pre Exposure Prophylaxis)

 Access to PrEP is expanding globally.
 The World Health Organisation (WHO) recommends that in all countries, PrEP should be available to MSM, alongside other HIV prevention interventions.
 The European Centre for Disease Prevention and Control (ECDC) advises European countries to consider integrating PrEP into their existing HIV prevention package for those most at-risk of HIV infection, starting with MSM.

 Keep up to date about access to PrEP at www.prepwatch.org.

-At the moment PrEP is not available in Ireland.
 In Ireland, it is against the law to supply prescription medication by mail order, including over the internet.
 The Health Products Regulation Authority (HPRA) provides information for the public in relation to sourcing medication over the internet.
 View/download the HPRA information leaflet ‘The dangers of buying prescription medicines online‘.

 The Health Products Regulation Authority (HPRA) have increased surveillance of PrEP orders coming in to Ireland.
 Reports have been received of orders being intercepted by the HPRA and PrEP medicine being confiscated.